 Investigative, crime-solving or medical-mystery shows fill television programming.
 These shows understand there’s no such thing as a coincidence.
 Every effect has a cause.
 The evidence lays breadcrumbs taking us on a trail to discover the answer.
 We watch these shows, eager to connect clues and find the big picture.

-We must become spiritual Sherlock Holmes’s who detect the divine connections around us.
+Like a spiritual Sherlock Holmes, we must detect the divine connections around us.
+Our eyes must be open and our minds must be attentive to God’s work.
 God filled our world with His fingerprints, some unmistakable and others less apparent at first glance.
 Take the time to look, observe, and connect the dots.
 As you notice God at work, thank Him.